GabrielDeml/IWT/the_paper.md

  * What is the problem with their solutions?
  *

 The Fish and Wildlife Service (FWS) prohibits the "import and export of African elephant ivory with limited exceptions for: Musical instruments, items that are part of a traveling exhibition, and items that are part of a household move or inheritance when specific criteria are met; and ivory for law enforcement or genuine scientific purposes."
 (5) Even with bans in several countries, the African elephant is still being poached.
 According to national geographic there are 30,000 African elephants poached each year with a continent-wide population of only 400,000 (6).
 The population of African elephants is decreasing by about 0.6% per year.
-The african elephant is not the only species that this is happening too.
-It is also happening to the Asian elephant,  Our goal is to create a framework that would make it harder for sellers of IIT to find clients.
+We are focusing on the African elephant, but it is not the only species that this is happening too.
+It is also happening to the Asian elephant and rhinoceros(11).
+Our goal is to create a framework that would make it harder for sellers of IIT to find clients.
 We believe that if poachers have no clients, they have no incentive to participate in IIT.
 There have been some past attempts to address this issue, but they were not very successful since they were using clustering instead of a strong machine learning model like BERT.
 We even found that 4 out of the 9 tweets they found were not actually ivory, but ivory replicas.
-Using our BERT we were able to identify IIT tweets with XX accuracy.
+Using our BERT, we were able to identify IIT tweets with XX accuracy.
 This allows us to create a large dataset of IIT tweets that could be used by future researchers.

 ## Motivation